SNS44/Internship-Dendro/README.md

 This is not a toy project.
 It demonstrates how AI can make environmental and botanical knowledge practical and accessible for everyone.

 ---

-## 📜 License

-This project is intended for **educational and academic use** as part of the Edunet Foundation internship program.

----